saccharios/MasterThesis/README.md

-***Welcome***
+# Welcome to MasterThesis

 This repo contains the code which I wrote for my master thesis in electrical engineering at ETH Zürich.
 The goal of this thesis is to apply and compare several search algorithms in a real world setting with two-wheeled robots.

-Check out https://youtu.be/2cl1_fTFdQk where seven robots are moving according to "stochastic localization of sources".
+Check out this [video](https://youtu.be/2cl1_fTFdQk) where seven robots are moving according to "stochastic localization of sources".

 ***More detailed explanation about the repo and the project:***

 There are two programs in the repo.
 The first is the firmware for an e-puck (the e-puck is a small robot with two wheels).
 To the supplier firmware I have added a special mode of navigaionin the file epuckFirmwareMod/DemoGCtronic/DemoMASF/rundevice.c.
 The second program is RobotSwarm.
 It runs on the computer and steers several e-pucks over bluetooth with a camera as positioning system.
 The camera generates pictures of the robots of which we extract their position and head angle.
 To faciliate this, the robots have a blue and black sticker on their top surface.
 Because the measurement is quite noisy, and problems arise when two robots are close together (i.e. you cannot distinguish the individual robots anymore by looking at the picture), we use a measurement assignment algorithm to assign to each robot the best matching measurment.
 We then run an Extended Kalman Filter (EKF) for each robot to obtain a good estimate of its positions, head angle and velocities.
 The robots can either be freely moving around in a virtual force field, or some special localization algorithms can be chosen.
 My thesis focus on these localization algorithms.